NVIDIA-Merlin/publications/tutorials/KDD2025tutorial/README.md

   - Part 2 - Train ML models on GPU
       - Train an XGBoost model on GPU
       - Train a SVC model on GPU
 - **Wrap up and Q&A**

+## PREVIOUS VERSIONS OF TUTORIAL

-We have presented similar content as hands-on tutorial in three different events: ACM RecSys 2020 [7], GTC’23 Digital Spring [8] and GTC 2025 conferences [9].
+We have presented similar content as hands-on tutorial in three different events: ACM RecSys 2020 [ 2], GTC’23 Digital Spring [4] and GTC 2025 conferences [6].
 Each tutorial was a big success, attracting a large audience of over 150 participants at each venue, and receiving a lot of positive feedback.

+- **(1) ACM RecSys 2020** - Online – After winning RecSys 2020 competition [ 13 ], we presented an online workshop demonstrating the various feature engineering techniques that our
+XGBoost models utilized to win.
+This workshop did not include instruction on how to train models and/or incorporate features.
+- **(2) GTC’23 Spring - Online** – For NVIDIA GTC’23 Digital Spring online, we adapted our previous RecSys2020 tutorial by shortening the feature engineering content and adding part 2 about training models and incorporating features.
+- **(3) GTC 2025** - In Person – For NVIDIA GTC’25, we presented an updated version of our GTC’23 tutorial.
+Now for KDD conference 2025, we propose adding more content to feature engineering and more content to model training.

 ## Tutors

 **Chris Deotte** is a Senior Data Scientist at NVIDIA, where he specializes in improving model performance.
 Chris earned his Ph.D. in Applied Mathematics with specialization in Computational Science.
 He has competed in 90 international data science competitions and won over 60 medals.
 Chris is a quadruple Kaggle Grandmaster [1].

 **Ronay Ak** is a Senior Data Scientist at NVIDIA working on Information Retrieval for RAG applications.
-Prior to her current role, she was focusing on deep learning-based recommender systems and was one of the engineers building the NVIDIA Merlin framework.
-She received her PhD in Energy & Power Systems Engineering discipline from CentraleSupelec in France.
-She was part of the NVIDIA AI team that won the WSDM WebTour Workshop Challenge 2021 by Booking.com [4] and SIGIR’21 Ecommerce data challenge hosted by Coveo [5].
+Prior to her current role, she was focusing on deep learning-based recommender systems and was one of the engineers building the NVIDIA Merlin framework [11].
+She received her PhD in Energy and Power Systems Engineering discipline from CentraleSupelec in France.
+Ronay was part of the winning team of the WSDM2021 Booking.com challenge [14] and the SIGIR eCommerceWorkshop Data Challenge 2021 by Coveo [10].
 She has authored 20+ technical publications published in internationally reputed conferences and journals, and delivered numerous hands-on tutorials for academic and industry audience as an NVIDIA DLI certified instructor.

 ## Contributors